skeeto/utf-7/README.md

   stream.

 * `UTF7_INCOMPLETE`: Input was exhausted but more input is expected.
-If there is no more input, this should be treated as an error, since the input was truncated.
+If there is no more input, this should be treated as an error since the input was truncated.

 * `UTF7_INVALID`: The input is not valid UTF-7.
 The offending byte is